vishwas1234567/DEVSECOPS-SLIDES-REPO/README.md

-# DevSecOps Slides are here
+# DevSecOps talk Slides are here
 [What the Hell is security to the DevOps folks ](https://docs.google.com/presentation/d/1gVAHhkxRgviRPOf50_jGOAtvlG2jzh8Cj1GUOn9dTkc/edit?usp=sharing)